reTHINK-project/rethink-project.github.io/Concepts.md

 The Reporter is the only peer with permissions to write to the Data Object while all the other service instances only have permissions to read the Data Object - the Observers.
 As soon as the Reporter performs changes to Data Objects, they are immediately propagated to any authorized Observer.
 More information [here](concepts/reporter-observer.md)

 **Hyperties** - Hyperties is a new service paradigm built on top of reTHINK decentralized communication framework that follows microservices architectural patterns.
-This meanins Hyperties are independently deployable components each one providing a small set of business capabilities, using the smart endpoints and dumb pipes philosophy.
+This means Hyperties are independently deployable components each one providing a small set of business capabilities, using the smart endpoints and dumb pipes philosophy.
 More information [here](concepts/hyperty.md).

 **References**